 You can start doing this after your week 36 mark.
 You can also skip this step and only wash a few of the smaller size newborn items.
 You may find that if you wash all of the items (baby may not wear everything and grow out of it really quickly) if this happens you can return the clothes they never wore.

 I have so much to say on this subject that I wrote a whole post on how to create a postpartum care kit super easily.

-After having baby you need to take care of yourself, body and mind just as important as you are taking care of baby.
+After having a baby you need to take care of yourself, your body, and your mind just as important as you are taking care of the baby.

 21. Visit Your Doctor Weekly

 From now on you will have weekly doctor visits to make sure everything is going according to plan.
 During this time you should tell your doctor your birth plan as well as tell them you plan to breastfeed (if you plan to do that of course)